datalad-handbook/book/docs/basics/101-105-install.rst

 Upon installation of a DataLad dataset, DataLad retrieves only small files (for example text files or markdown files) and (small) metadata information about the dataset.
 It does not, however, download any large files (yet).
-The metadata exposes the datasets file hierarchy for exploration (note how you are able to list the dataset contents with ``ls``), and downloading only this metadata speeds up the installation of a DataLad dataset of many TB in size to a few seconds.
+The metadata exposes the dataset's file hierarchy for exploration (note how you are able to list the dataset contents with ``ls``), and downloading only this metadata speeds up the installation of a DataLad dataset of many TB in size to a few seconds.
 Just now, after installation, the dataset is